mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

  `-p` opens a port.
 Containers run in an isolated environment so we need to tell docker which ports to allow into the container.
 The first number is the port on the host machine (your machine if running locally) and the second is the port inside the container.  when we navigate to a port on the localhost it is redirected to the container's port.
 The first port 5901 is the standard VNC port which you can see in action below.
 The second port is for web access to the VNC session.
 We'll see that in just a moment.
  `-vnc` This isn't a docker option.
 It's an option sent to the matlab image when it starts up.
 There are several switches.
 Run ```docker run mathworks/matlab -help``` to see all the options

-> insert output image

 ### Connecting to the desktop in a browser
 Open a web browser and navigate to ```localhost:6080```.
 You should see a desktop in your browser.
-Double-click the MATLAB icon on that desktop and you'll be prompted like before.
+Double-click the MATLAB icon on the desktop and you'll be prompted to sign in as before.
 Enter your MathWorks Account credentials, select a license if necessary and now you can use the MATLAB desktop.

 ![](images/vnc-in-browser.png)

 ### Using a VNC client
-That other port mapping we provided is the standard VNC port.
+That other port mapping we provided is the standard VNC port (5901).
 If you have a VNC client on your machine you can open that and enter ```localhost:1``` when prompted and enter the password.
 By default that is *matlab*.
 You can change the password used when you launch the container if you prefer.

 Once you connect you'll see the same window as you saw in the browser.
 If you have them both open at the same time you'll notice they are views into the same desktop session.

 You may see a warning when running the container to provide it more memory.
+For our tutorial it isn't a big deal but you'll need to specify more memory for the container when it runs.
+Use the --shm-size command to increase it when launching the container.

 ```bash
 docker run -it --rm -p 5901:5901 -p 6080:6080 --shm-size=512M  mathworks/matlab -vnc
 ```

 If you're running on Linux there is a more direct way to access the desktop using X11.
 See https://hub.docker.com/r/mathworks/matlab for details.

+The desktop is great for design work but containers are very useful for background tasks and as part of continuous integration (CI/CD) workflows.
+For those workflows batch mode is more convenient.

 <a name="batch"></a>
 ## Running MATLAB in Batch Mode

+To launch a MATLAB container in batch mode we simply pass the -batch switch to the image.
+This is a special switch for the container so make sure it follows the image name.
+We then put the code we want to run as part of the batch operation in quotes.
+Here is how we can run the magic command in batch mode.

 ```bash
 docker run -it --rm mathworks/matlab -batch "magic(6)"
 ```
+If you run this you'll notice an error immediately.

 ![](images/batch-error.png)

+Batch mode requires a license server to run.
+We can fix that by providing the environment variable MLM_LICENSE_FILE with the -e option when you launch a container.
+This will set up an environment variable within the container.
+MATLAB conveniently looks for MLM_LICENSE_FILE when starting and will use it for the licensing.
+You'll need to replace my obviously face IP address (12.123.12.123) with you're own server's address.
+Your admin should be able to help you out if you don't have know what it is.

 ```bash
 docker run -it --rm -MLM_LICENSE_FILE=27000@12.123.12.123 mathworks/matlab -batch "magic(6)"
 ```
-Insert the IP address in place of my clearly made up IP address.
+The container will launch and if there are no errors the container will exit.

 ![](images/batch-done.png)

+We can check to see if there are any contianers still around.

 ```bash
 docker ps -a